Garbage Collection and Performance

-To install WinDbg, install Debugging Tools for Windows from the WDK and Developer Tools Web site.
+To install WinDbg, install Debugging Tools for Windows from the Download Debugging Tools for Windows page.

 Garbage Collection ETW Events

-Event tracing for Windows (ETW) is a tracing system that supplements the profiling and debugging support provided by the .NET Framework.
-Starting with the .NET Framework 4, garbage collection ETW events capture useful information for analyzing the managed heap from a statistical point of view.
+Event tracing for Windows (ETW) is a tracing system that supplements the profiling and debugging support provided by .NET.
+Starting with .NET Framework 4, garbage collection ETW events capture useful information for analyzing the managed heap from a statistical point of view.
 For example, the

 GCStart_V1 event, which is raised when a garbage collection is about to occur, provides the following information: